Latest News

 Gold reached a new high on Wednesday just below the $4,200 per ounce mark, boosted by expectations for further U.S. interest rate cuts.
 Meanwhile, renewed U.S. China trade concerns also increased demand for safe havens.

-As of 0252 GMT the spot gold price was up 0.8% to $4,173.56 an ounce after reaching a session high of 4,186.68.
-U.S. Gold Futures for December Delivery gained 0.7%, to $4192.90.
+As of 0604 GMT spot gold was up by 1.1%, at $4,185.59 an ounce.
+It had earlier reached a session high of $4193.38.
+U.S. Gold Futures for December Delivery gained 1%, to $4204.30.

-The U.S. president Donald Trump announced on Tuesday that his administration would produce a list of "Democrat programs" on Friday, which will be closed due to the federal government shutdown.
+The U.S. president Donald Trump announced on Tuesday that his administration would produce a list on Friday of "Democrat programs" which will be closed due to the federal government shut down.

 Matt Simpson, senior analyst at StoneX, said that the U.S. shutdown and Jerome Powell's dovish remarks have been two of the most recent reasons why gold prices are on an upward trend.